zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 disabled and the exporter will not require Prometheus to present a client certificate and will ignore it if presented.

-The meaning of the parameters is described in :ref:`HMC credentials file`.
+The meaning of the parameters is described in :ref:`exporter config file`.

 Exported metric concepts